RajivCodeLab/MilkMint.App/prd.md

-# MilkBill – Optimized Product Requirement Document (PRD)
+# MilkMint – Optimized Product Requirement Document (PRD)
 ### **Version 1.1 – Copilot-Ready | Fully Optimized | No Features Removed**

 This optimized PRD eliminates duplicates, merges overlapping sections, unifies wording, and aligns the full structure for AI agents (GitHub Copilot, Copilot Chat, etc.).
 All features from your original PRD are preserved.